llooker/google_ga360/README.md

 ### What does this Block do for me?
 **(1) Replication + More** - Replication of existing GA reports and dashboards, plus additional value-add analysis, accelerates time to value with a full plug-and-play model

-**(2) Expertise** - Leverage analytics expertise of Looker + Google Analytics product teams
+**(2) Expertise** - Leverage analytics expertise of Looker + Google Analytics product teams using our pre-built suite of Dashboard and Explorable metrics

 **(3) Central Data Platform** - Take advantage of Looker's data platform functionality, including [data actions](https://discourse.looker.com/t/data-actions/3573), scheduling, permissions, alerting, parameterization (each user can only see their own data), and more

-**(4) Multiple Properties in One View** - see all properties in one dashboard and explore interface!
-And parameterize user permissions as necessary (so analyst for website A can't see data for website B) to give each user a live view into the data that matters to them.
+**(4) Multiple Properties in One Dashboard** - see all properties in one dashboard and explore interface!
+And parameterize user permissions as necessary (so analyst for website A can't see data for website B) to give each user a live view into the data that matters to them

+**(5) Compare Multiple Metrics** - rather than being limited to viewing 2-4 metrics at a time, Looker allows you to compare any number of metrics on the same visualization or dashboard.

+**(6) Usable / Shareable Dashboards** - create centralized dashboards for the entire team, and departmental or individual dashboards for each user, and rest easy knowing everyone is looking at the same information at all times.
+Then schedule the dashboard for emails or alerts, period-end reporting, anamoly detection, or whatever else serves your use-case

 ### Google Analytics Premium Data Structure